JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 }
 ```

-> You can also find the finished application on GitHub on the [`final` branch](https://github.com/kotlin-hands-on/jvm-js-fullstack/tree/final).
+> You can find the finished application on GitHub on the [`final` branch](https://github.com/kotlin-hands-on/jvm-js-fullstack/tree/final).
 >
 {type="note"}